 Cool, now let’s get into it!

 회장 HuiJang (Chairman / CEO)

-The big man, the guy at the top, the head of the ‘family’.
+The big boss, the top of the ladder, the head of the ‘family’.
 Unless you work for a small Korean company or you are of very high status then it is unlikely that you will ever really get to meet the CEO.
-That said medium sized companies’ chief executives are likely to at least make an appearance at major company functions and events.
+That being said, medium-sized companies’ chief executives are likely to at least make an appearance at major company functions and events.

 사장 SaJang (President / COO)

-The right-hand man to the CEO this person usually is head of a certain business division or separate businesses altogether if you work for a Korean conglomerate.
-For example, you would have the CEO of the Samsung group and then the people of SaJang status would be the heads of the different business units such as Samsung Electric or Samsung C&T
+The right-hand man or woman to the CEO this person usually is the head of a certain business division or separate businesses altogether if you work for a Korean conglomerate.
+For example, you would have the CEO of the Samsung group and then the people of SaJang status would be the heads of the different business units such as Samsung Electric or Samsung C&T.

 전무 JeonMoo (Executive Vice President / CFO)